jhatz222/jhatz222.github.io/index.md

 Next, I have outlined the name of the projects that I used to showcase proficiency in each topic and linked to the GitHub folder that houses the original code folder, the updated code folder, and the project narrative detailing the enhancements.

-Feel free t with this Home page and then click on one of the links at the bottom to take you through the individual pages detailing these enhancements.
+Feel free to begin with this Home page and then click on one of the links at the bottom to take you through the individual pages detailing these enhancements.
 Or, you can click on the Nav Bar at the top to cycle through these pages.

 ---